awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codestarnotifications-notificationrule.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Targets`  <a name="cfn-codestarnotifications-notificationrule-targets"></a>
-A list of Amazon Resource Names \(ARNs\) of SNS topics to associate with the notification rule\.
+A list of Amazon Resource Names \(ARNs\) of Amazon SNS topics and AWS Chatbot clients to associate with the notification rule\.
 *Required*: Yes
 *Type*: List of [Target](aws-properties-codestarnotifications-notificationrule-target.md)
 *Maximum*: `10`